Koi ponds are considered some of the most tranquil and enjoyable ways to use your backyard space…

 Most koi hobbyists do not consider how to use their pond more effectively, for fish health and for their personal benefit by using aquaponics.

 Aquaponics is sustainable, healthy, and a family fun activity.
 When compared to traditional farming, aquaponics requires 90% less water (Shelley, 2018).
 It is an incredibly sustainable method to produce food at home with little cost.
+Maintaining an optimal koi water temperature is crucial, as koi thrive best between 65°F to 75°F (18°C to 24°C), which supports their health and promotes efficient nutrient cycling in the aquaponic system.

-But are koi a good choice to use in your aquaponics system?
+But are Japanese koi a good choice to use in your aquaponics system?
 Let us dive deeper into this pond of knowledge!

 Image from https://aquapona.co.uk/aquaponic-gardening/